What is it?

 Zoom unifies cloud video conferencing, simple online meetings, group messaging, and provides the option to record.
 Zoom offers high quality video, audio, and wireless screen-sharing across devices.

 The University of Washington has made Zoom Pro accounts available at no cost to all UW faculty, staff, and students.
-There are two types of Zoom Pro accounts available, Standard and HIPAA compliant.
 If you do not already have a Zoom account, please follow the instructions below to sign up for a new UW Zoom account.
-If you had previously signed up for a Standard UW Zoom Pro account you should switch it to a HIPAA account.

 What do I need to know or do?

 To get a new UW Zoom account :

 - Open a web browser and go to https://washington.zoom.us.
 Click the “Sign In to UW Zoom” button.
 On your first time signing in, you will receive a prompt to confirm your new account via email.

 - To download the Zoom desktop software, go to https://washington.zoom.us/download.
 For iOS or Android mobile versions, visit the Apple App Store or Google Play Store to download the Zoom app.

 Once you have created your account and downloaded the desktop app there are two ways to log in.

 - Go to https://washington.zoom.us, select the “Sign Into UW Zoom” button, enter your UWNet ID and password, and you will be taken to your Zoom account profile web page.

 Sign in directly in the Zoom desktop app: